 Pink toilet paper first made its grand entrance into American bathrooms in the 1950s, quickly becoming a popular item through the 1970s.
 During this period, toilet paper transcended its utilitarian purpose to become an integral part of bathroom aesthetics.
 Homeowners eagerly sought to coordinate their bathroom accessories, with colored toilet paper providing the perfect finishing touch to match pastel tiles, sinks, and tubs that were all the rage.
 It wasn’t merely about hygiene; it was about expressing personal style and making a statement, turning the mundane task of daily hygiene into a colorful experience.

 Interestingly, while its popularity waned in many parts of the world, pink toilet paper remains a common sight in some European countries, particularly France.
-This regional preference possibly originated in the 1960s and 70s when recycled paper, often greyish in color, was dyed pink to make it more visually appealing.
+This regional preference possibly originated in the 1960s and 70s when recycled paper, often grayish in color, was dyed pink to make it more visually appealing.
 This unique cultural attachment ensures that pink toilet paper continues to be a household item in France, standing out against a global shift towards white.

 The Decline of Colored Toilet Paper: Why Pink Faded Away